Before & After / By Tisha Leung / November 2, 2017

 Set as the next culinary trend, the partners continue to expand on its Japanese-Hawaiian-inspired cuisine

 Building on the success of their first counter-serve restaurant in Chinatown, the founders of Chikarashi develop their hold on a modern interpretation of poke (pronounced poh-keh), a traditional Polynesian dish, with a second location in NoMad.
 They called on Sweeten to execute the design for the new space, influenced by Japanese minimalism with all-wood paneling and counter seating.
-The brand is garnering raves (Eater praised their “chef-driven poke,”) and is also working with Sweeten on a third location—their flagship—in the Financial District, slated to open Spring 2018.
+The brand is garnering raves (Eater praised their “chef-driven poke,”) and is also working with Sweeten on a third location—their flagship—in the Financial District.

 PROJECT: Chikarashi opens a restaurant location in Manhattan’s NoMad